Prithyanka-elangovan/Global-Black-Money-Analysis-Dashboard/README.md

 # Global-Black-Money-Analysis-Dashboard
-This project analyzes global financial transactions to uncover patterns of illegal money flow, high-risk industries, tax-haven links, and shell-company activities using Power BI.
+This project analyzes global financial transactions to uncover patterns of illegal money flow, high-risk industries, tax-haven links, and shell-company activities using Excel and Power BI.

 ## 🔍 Problem Statement
  Illegal financial transactions are rising globally, making it difficult to pinpoint high-risk countries and suspicious money flows.
 This project analyzes transaction data to highlight risk patterns and support compliance monitoring